Rubik Tables and Object Rearrangement: Algorithms for Rubik Table Problems

 \begin{lemma} Let M be an $n\times n \times K$ table (row $\times$ column $\times$ depth) filled with items of $n$ different types.
-The number of items of types $j$ is exactly $nK$ for $1 \le j \le n$.
-Then we can permute the tokens within each fat column ($i, *, *$) of $M$ ($1 \le i \le n$) such that for any fixed type $j$ ($1 \le j \le n$), if we look at the $nK$ items of type $j$, they occupy distinct (row, depth) values when we project the triplet representing their new positions to the pair of row and depth coordinates. \end{lemma} \begin{proof} The proof of the lemma is again based on applying Hall's theorem on an $n + n$ bipartite graph.
+The number of items of type $j$ is exactly $nK$ for $1 \le j \le n$.
+Then we can permute the items within each fat column ($*, i, *$) of $M$ ($1 \le i \le n$) such that for any fixed type $j$ ($1 \le j \le n$), if we look at the $nK$ items of type $j$, they occupy distinct (row, depth) values when we project the triplet representing their new positions to the pair of row and depth coordinates. \end{lemma} \begin{proof} The proof of the lemma is again based on applying Lemma~\ref{l:p-hall} on an $n + n$ bipartite graph.
 The nodes on the left are $n$ different types and the nodes on the right represent the fat columns.
-The edges correspond to the items, end we have $K$ parallel edges between right node $i$ and left node $j$ as long as $K$ items need to go from fat column $i$ to fat column $j$.
+The edges correspond to the items, and we have $K$ parallel edges between right node $i$ and left node $j$ as long as $K$ items need to go from fat column $i$ to fat column $j$.
 The only difference is that now the graph is $nK$-regular rather than $n$-regular.
-Again, we can decompose the edge-set of this bipartite graph into $nK$ perfect matchings inductively, which gives the solution we are looking for. \end{proof}
+Again, we can iteratively decompose the edge-set of this bipartite graph into $nK$ perfect matchings, which gives the solution we are looking for. \end{proof}

+In terms of running time, the fat Rubik Table problems introduces an additional multiplicative factor $K$, yielding $O(n^2K\log n)$ expected or $O(n^3K)$ deterministic time.

+Again, to provide some intuition of the somewhat non-intuitive procedure, Fig.~\ref{figure:fat-rubik} illustrates an application of Theorem~\ref{t:fat-rt} to derive the first two sets of permutations for restoring order to a $3\times 3\times 3$ fat Rubik Table.
+In applying Lemma~\ref{l:fat-column-permute}, type $j$ corresponds to items numbered $(j-1)*3 + 1$ to $j*3$.
+For example, all items numbered $1-3$ are treated as type $1$.

+As for the Rubik Table problem, we mention that non-square fat Rubik Tables can be supported and leave it to the readers to fill in the details.

+Lastly, we examine a high-dimensional version of the Rubik Table problem.
+A fat version adding additional depth is again possible, which we do not further detail in this exposition.

+\begin{theorem}[(Rubik $R$-D Table)] Let $M$ be an $\underbrace{n\times \ldots \times n}_R$ table, $R \ge 2$, filled with $n^R$ unique items.
+Assuming that any $(R-1)$-dimensional column can be arbitrarily shuffled, then $M$ can be arbitrarily sorted in $(2^R-1)n^{R-1}$ shuffles. \end{theorem} \begin{proof} Let $F(n,R)$ be the number of shuffles for given $n$ and $R$.
+We prove the claimed bound on $F(n,R)$ by induction on $R$.
+We can do the $2$ dimensional case in $3n$ shuffles by Theorem~\ref{t:rubik-table}.
+For $R > 2$, select out the first two dimensions and treat the remaining $R-2$ dimensions as the depth of a fat Rubik Table.
+By the induction hypothesis we can permute any fat column of $M$ any way we want in $F(n,R-1)$ shuffles (by the induction hypothesis, $F(n,R-1)=(2^{R-1}-1)n^{R-2}$).
+In the preparation phase we must do $n$ of these.
+Then we do $n^{R-1}$ row operations and finally we do again permutations on the fat columns, which cost $nF(n,R - 1)$.
+Altogether, we have